 This is what it looks like if you are walking down Fitness street.

 This place was always busy and you’ll find it right next door to a Fight Store (on Soi Taied, of course!)

 If you are currently budgeting a trip to train on this street then here is the price list for this massage place.
 I’ve been there several times and I loved it.

-And the ladies often work with Muay Thai fighters so are particularly abreast of common injury areas.
-And if you start moaning from the pain of the massage… they’ll often joke with you and say “no pain no gain.” 😀
+Also, the ladies often work with Muay Thai fighters so are particularly abreast of common injury areas (shins, etc).
+And if you start moaning from the pain of the massage… they’ll often joke with you and say “no pain no gain.” 😛

-If you are really interested in what my typical training days on Soi Taied are like before you come here, feel free to watch some of the daily vlogs I created from the playlist below.
-Let me know if you decide to come to Soi Taied, I might be around to meet up with you.
+If you are really interested in what my typical training days on Fitness Street (Soi Taied) are like before you come here, feel free to watch some of the daily vlogs I created from the playlist below.
+I will be heading back to Soi Taied so let me know if you plan on heading there and we could possibly meet up.

 I can guarantee you that once you come here, you’ll never want to leave.
 And when you return back to your desk job after tasting this slice of fitness paradise, you’ll be quickly planning your return to Fitness street.

 Have you been to Fitness Street in Phuket?

 If you are planning a fitness vacation of a lifetime to Fitness street, then let me know in the comments below 🙂